 (12 months to complete at Full Time)

-The Commercial Foods and Culinary Arts program offers students the opportunity to prepare for employment as pastry, restaurant, hotel and resort cooks, in addition to basic management positions in the Commercial Foods industry.
-Commercial Foods and Culinary Arts students may enter this program at the beginning of each quarter however, they must meet minimum academic standards in reading, mathematics and language prior to graduation.
+The Professional Culinary Arts & Hospitality program offers students the opportunity to prepare for employment as pastry, restaurant, hotel and resort cooks, in addition to basic management positions in the Commercial Foods industry.
+Professional Culinary Arts & Hospitality students may enter this program at the beginning of each quarter however, they must meet minimum academic standards in reading, mathematics and language prior to graduation.
 National Commercial Foods Certifications are offered in Sanitation, Nutrition, and Hospitality Supervision in an on-line environment for ACF Certification.

-This Commercial Foods and Culinary Arts program is a blend of classroom/lab activities, on-line activities, and culinary arts procedures.
+This Professional Culinary Arts & Hospitality program is a blend of classroom/lab activities, on-line activities, and culinary arts procedures.
 Students learn the industry standards to be successful in Dining Room Services, Food Production, Garde-Manger, and Baking and Pastries.

 Introduction to the Hospitality & Food Service Industry introduces the student to the nuances of Dining Room Services as well as beginning cooking principles.
 Commercial Food Production introduces students to a variety of topics including knife skills, principles of cooking, soups, stocks, sauces, breakfast, meal fabrications, international flavor principles, and presentation as part of the course.

 Garde-Manger offers instruction in cold food preparation, centerpieces, charcuterie, and principles of service for commercial food production.
 Baking and Pastries span the art of dessert creation, from novice-style gelatins and puddings to paté and brioche, puff pastry and chiffons, cake decorating and wedding cakes.